cbalona/actuarygpt-code/README.md

 Reinsurance contracts are critical documents that are often lengthy and complex, making them time-consuming to analyze and understand, not to mention, exposing the insurer to significant risk if all contracts are not well understood.

-In this case study, we use LLMs to automate the process of extracting structured data from reinsurance contracts, such as the type of reinsurance, the reinsurer, the reinsured, the coverage period, and the premium amount.
+In this case study, an LLM is used to automate the process of extracting structured data from reinsurance contracts, such as the type of reinsurance, the reinsurer, the reinsured, the coverage period, and the premium amount.
 This structured data can then be used to populate a database or spreadsheet for further analysis.

 ## Prerequisites